 You are also able to drag and drop existing blocks around to place them in different locations.
 Other options include the ability to remove entire sections, configure block settings, and more.

-When you are done and click Save layout, the changes will apply to all content of that type.
-Seems quite practical, doesn’t it?
+When you click Save layout, the changes will apply to all content of that type.

 Use Layout Builder for Individual Pages